PRO100BYTE/ProjectArcade-Wiki/navigation/navigation-keys.md

 # Navigation Keys

-You can navigate Retrobat using your controller or your keyboard.
+You can navigate ProjectArcade using your controller or your keyboard.

-A detailed pdf notice can be found [here](http://retrobat.ovh/notice/notice.pdf).
+A detailed pdf notice provided by RetroBat team can be found [here](https://dl.projectarcade.ru/store/notice/notice.pdf).

 ### **Controller navigation keys**